Blockchain Certification MOOC Training Course Guide.

 CALL FOR LESSONS LEARNED TIPS by Pros, for writing 10 new books.
 The challenge is the following:

-- If you are a Pro in one of these 10 areas, please contribute with one Lesson Learned tip that you would love someone else had taught you when you started.
+- If you are a Pro in one of these above areas, please contribute with one Lesson Learned tip that you would love someone else had taught you when you started.
 I mean a 1-page project management tip on Robotics, Big Data, Blockchain, etc.

-- You can also help us with this challenge by sharing to your friends, colleagues, Twitter followers, Facebook friends, and LinkedIn connections, asking them for Pros to contribute one tip to be included in these books.
+- You can also help us with this challenge by sharing with your friends, colleagues, Twitter followers, Facebook friends, and LinkedIn connections, asking them for Pros to contribute one tip to be included in these books.

 All contributors will be will be mentioned in the book and gain career exposure!